JGCRI/gcam-doc/details_energy.md

 ### Capital and investment tracking

-In GCAM-Macro-KLEAM configurations, energy technologies can contribute to regional investment demand through technology-level capital tracking.
+Energy technologies can contribute to regional investment demand through technology-level capital tracking.
 Energy-sector capital is not represented as a standalone aggregate production factor in the same way as Materials-sector capital.
 Instead, capital-related technology costs are tracked at the technology level and linked to the regional capital market through `input-capital` and `tracking-non-energy-input` objects.
 This allows changes in regional capital prices to affect the capital-related portion of technology costs and investment demand while preserving the detailed energy technology structure.
 See [Energy Technologies](en_technologies.html) for the relevant technology-level parameters.

 ## Trade